Ikano Bank: History

 In 1995, Ingvar Kamprad (the founder of IKEA) started Ikanobanken, with one branch office in Älmhult, Sweden.
+Fifteen years later, Ikanobanken became Ikano Bank, merging with other entities within the IKANO Group.

-In January 2009, Ikanobanken became Ikano Bank, merging with other entities within the IKANO Group.
+Until 2024, it was owned by its founder's family through IKANO, a group of businesses which also includes insurance, retail, and real estate in many countries.
+Minority partner, Ingka Investments completed the acquisition of full control of Ikano Bank in 2024.